Compliments, suggestions and complaints

 - Your desired resolution from the College.

-Your appeal can be sent by post to c/o Complaints and Reputation Officer, City of Bristol College, College Green Centre, PO Box 3158, Bristol, BS6 9JS or you can write to firstname.lastname@example.org.
+Your appeal can be sent by post to c/o Complaints, City of Bristol College, College Green Centre, PO Box 3158, Bristol, BS6 9JS or you can write to firstname.lastname@example.org.

 Following the appeal stage